KazaiMazai/SwiftletModel/README.md

 ```

 That's pretty much it.
-EntityModel macro will generate all necessary stuff to
+EntityModel macro will generate all the necessary stuff to
 make our model conform to `EntityModelProtocol` requirements.